facelessuser/PyMdown/README.md

 # Credits
 - Uses a slightly modified https://pypi.python.org/pypi/Markdown
 - Uses the development branch of Pygments for Python 3 supporthttp://pygments.org/
-- Borrowed and modified default CSS file from https://github.com/revolunet/sublimetext-markdown-preview
+- Borrowed and modified default CSS file from https://github.com/revolunet/sublimetext-markdown-preview.
+Also, the original inspiration for this project.
 - Includes Tomorrow Themes for Pygment from https://github.com/MozMorris/tomorrow-pygments

 # Build